RoNoLo/json-database/README.md

 $store->remove($id);
 ```

-A CouchDB like query can be used to find documents in the store.
+It is also possible to query documents in a CouchDB like fashion from the store.

 ```php
 $query = new Query($store);